clintatelier/digital_ocean_manager/README.md

 Estimated total for a basic setup with multiple projects: $10-$30 per month

 To optimize costs:
-1. Monitor resource usage in the DigitalOcean dashboard
+1. Monitor resource usage in the DigitalOcean dashboard and using the provided monitoring script
 2. Choose an appropriate droplet size based on your needs
 3. Optimize your projects for efficient resource use
 4. Use DigitalOcean's billing alerts to stay informed about your spending